52 Different Types of Beetles in Arizona

 Once hatched, they will burrow deep into the soil and pupate.
 Adults emerge from the pupa after several weeks and can grow up to 2 inches long.

-These beetles have 6 black spots on their wings, forming a pattern resembling a skull or death’s head on their back.
+These beetles have six black spots on their wings, forming a pattern resembling a skull or death’s head on their back.

 43. Dogbane Leaf Beetle

-The Dogbane Leaf Beetle is a fairly large, heavy-bodied beetle that can measure anywhere from 5 to 8 mm long.
+The Dogbane Leaf Beetle is a fairly large, heavy-bodied beetle measuring 5 to 8 mm long.

 The beetles are typically brown or green with black spots and have a distinctive pattern on their wing covers.
 The Dogbane Leaf Beetle was first found primarily on plants such as dogbane, milkweed, and columbine.

-What’s more about these insects that are also types of beetles in Arizona?
+What’s more about these insects, which are also types of beetles in Arizona?
 These beetles are herbivores feeding mainly on leaves, but they have been known to attack other types of plant material, such as fruit or seeds.

 These beetles feed during the day and lay eggs after mating around the base of host plants.
-They will lay up to 200 eggs at a time in the soil close to host plants so the larvae can find food when they hatch.
+They will lay up to 200 eggs in the soil close to host plants so the larvae can find food when they hatch.

 44. Drugstore Beetle

-The Drugstore Beetle is a small household pest that is on the list of the types of beetles in Arizona.
+The Drugstore Beetle is a small household pest on the list of the types of beetles in Arizona.
 It feeds on dried foods such as flour and grains.

 They are found throughout the United States and can be identified by their black, brown, or yellow-white color with a metallic sheen.